virtualsquare/virtualsquare.github.io/status.md

 ## News

+new (Debian):

+* libvpoll-eventfd, vdeplug-slirp, vdeplug-vdels, vdeplug-vlan, vdeplug-agno, vdeplug-pcap are now in SID.
+* libexecs package has been updated (converted to cmake and migrated to the virtualsquare team management)
+* fuse-umfuse-ext2, vdetelweb: debhelper updated.

+We are ready for Bullseye freeze and release as stable.

 new: libioth: The definitive API for the Internet of Threads

 * the API is minimal: Berkeley Sockets + msocket + newstack/delstack.